 In 2001, WAAST/AGGST received from Africa Theological Training Service (ATTS) and Africa Assemblies of God Alliance (AAGA) both academic and ecclesiastical endorsement for the Post-secondary Diploma, Bachelor of Theology, and Master of Arts programs.
-In 2009, WAAST/AGGST received official accreditation from Togo's Ministry of Higher Education; this was renewed in 2015.
+In 2009, WAAST/AGGST received official accreditation from Togo's Ministry of Higher Education; this was renewed in 2015 and in 2020.
 WAAST/AGGST has a liaison with the University of Lomé, to which credits are transferable.
+In 2016, WAAST/AAGST received an additional accreditation from the Association for Pentecostal Theological Education in Africa (APTEA) for the Post-secondary Diploma, Bachelor of Theology, and Master of Arts programs.